Filiposu/task_app/Readme.md

 * --key (Api key which is required for authorization)
 * --interval (Interval between requests for build status.
 Default is 10 seconds )

-Final command should like like this `node .\dist\node.js --owner togrul125-gmail.com --app React --key sampleKey`
+Final command should like like this `node .\dist\node.js --owner togrul125-gmail.com --app React --key sampleKey --interval 10000`